Inthat6810545999/oop_assignment_1/readme.md

-#Inthat Niramarn 6810545999
+# Inthat Niramarn 6810545999
-# 📚 Library Management System (Procedural Python)
+# Library Management System (Object-Oriented Python)

-A simple **Library Management System** implemented using **procedural programming** in Python.
+A simple **Library Management System** implemented using **Object-Oriented Programming (OOP)** in Python.
-This project demonstrates how a library can manage books, members, and borrowing/returning transactions using functions and in-memory data structures.
+This project refactors the original procedural version into an OOP design to demonstrate the use of **classes, objects, encapsulation, and modular structure**.

 ---

-## 🧠 Overview
+##  Overview

 This system allows a user to:
 - Register new books and library members